AlexiaChen/awesome-stars/README.md

 - [neutraltone/awesome-stock-resources](https://github.com/neutraltone/awesome-stock-resources) – :city_sunrise: A collection of links for free stock photography, video and Illustration websites
 - [michiganrobotics/rob501](https://github.com/michiganrobotics/rob501) – Mathematics for Robotics
 - [diegocaro/cpp-btree](https://github.com/diegocaro/cpp-btree) – A clone of Google C++ B-tree code https://code.google.com/p/cpp-btree/
+- [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) – A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [sger/RustBooks](https://github.com/sger/RustBooks) – List of Rust books
 - [kunal-kushwaha/DevOps-Bootcamp](https://github.com/kunal-kushwaha/DevOps-Bootcamp) – This repository consists of the code samples, assignments, and notes for the DevOps bootcamp of Community Classroom.
 - [alexpate/awesome-design-systems](https://github.com/alexpate/awesome-design-systems) – 💅🏻 ⚒ A collection of awesome design systems